shaimole/SAACO3/messaging/Kinesis.md

 ![[Pasted image 20221101120425.png]]
 # Kinesis

+## TLDR
+Kinesis is a set of services for streaming real time or next to real time data in AWS.
+Its generaly more expensive and more difficult to setup than [[SQS]] but offers more features and higher performance.

+## Features
 - region scoped
 - real time data streaming service
 - gigabytes of data per second